 At $40,000 a night, the Sky Villa offers a private glass elevator, a glass spa jutting out over the balcony with views of the strip, a dry sauna, and 24-hour butler service.
 There are actually a few Sky Villas, but the most luxurious one is called the Hugh Hefner Sky Villa.
 Because it’s Vegas, so of course.

 All of their suites are duplexes, and the cheapest of them is $2,000 a night.
 Not including taxes and fees.
-The most expensive is $12,000 (depending on the exchange rate).
+The most expensive is around $12,000.
 This may well be — overall — the most expensive hotel in the world.

 The amenities?
 You can get around in their Rolls-Royce, Mercedes, and helicopter transfer services.
 Or take advantage of their personalized butlers.
 Also, you can go to their four swimming pools and private beach, or get free access to a nearby waterpark.
 It’s a great place to go to show your complete contempt for the concept of moderation.